zxuqian/future_shop/README.md

 # Future shop

-An ecommerce shopping system currently made for CS546 final project and may be in the future extended to a fully functional system that can be used commercially.
+An ecommerce shopping system currently built for CS546 final project and may be in the future extended to a fully functional system that can be used commercially.

 ## Project structure